 Pleiospilos nelii 'Royal Flush'

-Pleiospilos nelii 'Royal Flush' is a small succulent with 2 or 4 opposite, almost hemispherical, usually rose to purple leaves with many conspicuous raised dark dots scattered over the whole surface.
-It grows up to 3.2 inches (8 cm) tall and 4 inches (10 cm) in diameter.
+Pleiospilos nelii 'Royal Flush' is a dwarf succulent with 2 or 4 opposite, almost hemispherical leaves that usually range from rose to purple and have many raised, tiny, dark dots scattered over the surfaces.
+It can grow up to 3.2 inches (8 cm) tall and 4 inches (10 cm) in diameter.
 A new pair of leaves is produced each year.
-This cultivar has a deep rose flower with a white center.
-The flower is daisy-like, up to 3 inches (7.5 cm) in diameter, and usually appears in early spring.
-It opens in mid-afternoon and closes just after sunset.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).